 Pre-application advice: Poole charges for this service – initial fees are adverts and householder £56 inc VAT, minor applications £255 inc VAT, major applications 10% of the cost of the planning application +VAT.
 Additional officer time for meetings is £66 inc VAT per half hour.
 Call us for advice on whether this service is worthwhile in your case.

-Affordable Housing: Residential developments of six or more units are required to contribute.
-For schemes of 6-10 units a formula is applied to create a financial contribution.
+Affordable Housing: The national threshold of 10 units (or 1000 sqm) is applied.
+For applicable schemes of 6-10 units (i.e. over 1000 sqm theshold) a formula is applied to create a financial contribution.
 This uses a Community Infrastructure Levy style tariff per square metre which varies from £33 per sqm to £89 per spm depending upon the area.
 Above 10 units 40% onsite provision will be expected.
 Viability cases can be made to reduce or remove affordable housing and, unlike Bournemouth, Poole does not charge applicants trying to make such a case.